dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 	\right.
 ```

-Eq. \ref{eq:LameThermoElasticity} does not include the effects of pore pressure.
+Eq. {eq}`eq:LameThermoElasticity` does not include the effects of pore pressure.
 The coupled thermo-poro-elastic equations are covered in the Advanced Geomechanics course.

 Thermal(-induced) stresses can cause reductions in fracture gradient when drilling with relatively cold drilling mud.